Exclusive: Papa John's seeks investment after it abandons outright sale - sources

 Papa John's International Inc, the world's third-largest pizza delivery company, is pursuing the sale of a stake in itself after acquisition offers it received from private equity firms did not meet its valuation expectations, people familiar with the matter said on Friday.

-REUTERS: Papa John's International Inc, the world's third-largest pizza delivery company, is pursuing the sale of a stake in itself after acquisition offers it received from private equity firms did not meet its valuation expectations, people familiar with the matter said on Friday.
+REUTERS: Papa John's International Inc, the world's third largest pizza delivery company, is pursuing the sale of a stake in itself after acquisition offers from private equity firms did not meet its valuation expectations, people familiar with the matter said on Friday.

 There is no certainty that Papa John's will agree to any deal, the sources said, asking not to be identified because the matter is confidential.
 Papa John's declined to comment.

+Both sides said they were pleased with the ruling.
+The company noted the judge narrowed the scope of the document requests, while Schnatter called it a vindication of his right to the information.

+It remains unclear whether Schnatter will put forward a slate of board nominees to take control of Papa John's.
+The company typically holds its annual shareholders meeting in May, during which directors are elected.

-(Reporting by Greg Roumeliotis in New York; Additional reporting by Joshua Franklin, Mike Spector and Jessica DiNapoli in New York; Editing by Phil Berlowitz)
+(Reporting by Greg Roumeliotis in New York; Additional reporting by Joshua Franklin, Mike Spector and Jessica DiNapoli in New York; Editing by Phil Berlowitz and Jeffrey Benkoe)